posit-dev/air/docs/notes.md

 )
 ```

-To request that the dictionary be flattened if possible, remove the leading line break, and run air:
+To request that the dictionary be folded if possible, remove the leading line break, and run Air:

 ```r
 # Input